 Why Do Goals Help So Much?

 Because you always have a map to see if you are still on track.
-No matter what happens in life you can always look back to your written goals and see if you are tracking.
+No matter what happens in life, you can always look back to your written goals and see if you are tracking them.
 If you’re not, you can correct your path and get right back on the journey toward your goals.

 How Do You Set Up Your Smart Goals?